 - Calamari Fritti

-- Grilled Squid and Cuttlefish over Squid Ink Rice
+- Shellfish and Chorizo Paella with Saffron and Squid Ink Rice

 - Roasted Concertina Squid with Grilled Leeks and a Warm Chorizo Dressing